Are you wanting to gain a better understanding of YNAB's age of money feature?

 How Is YNAB Age Of Money Calculated

-YNAB’s Age of Money is calculated based on the time between an income and that income then being spent.
+Age of Money simply tells you how long your money sits around until you actually spend it and is therefore calculated based on the time between an income and that income then being spent.

 It's taken exactly 1 day between you receiving the money, and spending the money.